 It’s important to understand the intent of someone’s inquiries.
 Why is this person reaching out?
 What specifically are they searching for answers about?

-Contact Page Best Practices to Follow (as Needed)
+10 Contact Us Page Best Practices

 People are coming to your contact us page to contact your business.
-Follow these best practices to ensure that visitors will keep coming to you to ask questions, to seek help, and to learn more about your business!
+Follow these best practices to ensure that visitors will keep coming to you to ask questions, seek help, and to learn more about your business!

 Think about user experience – the more fields they have to fill out, the less likely they’ll actually do it.